-- 4. Unless otherwise agreed in writing by the Mineral Planning Authority, operations shall only take place in accordance with a scheme of working, and restoration for the progressive working and reclamation of worked areas to be submitted to and approved by the Mineral Planning Authority and, unless otherwise agreed in writing by the Mineral Planning Authority, no operations shall commence until this scheme has been approved in writing by the Mineral Planning Authority.
-The scheme shall inter alia specify provisions for: - the method, direction, phasing, duration and area of working and the machinery to be used; - details for marking the boundary of the development and buffers for vegetation, watercourses, archaeological and landscape features; - iii) the sequence of soil stripping; - iv) removal of overburden, extraction of material, regrading of extracted area, replacement of clay and overburden and infilling, delineating areas to be infilled replacement of soils for restoration and the machinery to be used; - the availability, proposed storage and handling on site of overburden, subsoil and topsoil to be used in the final restoration of each successive phase; - vi) the location, height and proposed management of soil and overburden stockpiles; - vii) details of earth embankments or wooden fencing for screening or noise attenuation; - viii) measures for dealing with and disposing of surface water on the site including watercourses crossing the site during operations following restoration, including the construction of surface ditches, outfalls and soakaways; - ix) details of the proposed haul road to, through and from the site showing method of construction and surfacing and proposals for stripping of soils from the haul route, their proposed storage and replacement - x) proposed method of processing extracted material, design and location of any plant, and location and size of stockpiles. - xi) the sequence and phasing of infilling and restoration showing clearly their relationship to the working scheme and detailing the type of machinery to be used; - xii) the extent and depth of the proposed tipping and the final pre-settlement and post-settlement levels and configurations proposed for the restored land, to be shown by cross-sectional and contour plans.
-All final settled levels shall be no flatter than 1:60. - xiii) the nature of the filling materials to be used including the nature of material to be used for the final (1.0) metres of cover; - xiv) measures to ensure compaction of fill materials; - xv) the machinery to be used in soil respreading operations, the measures to be taken to avoid compaction of the soils and the measures for treatment of the relaid soils including ripping, stone-picking, ploughing, harrowing and fertilising; - xvi) seeding and planting proposals for the restored land.
+- 4. Unless otherwise agreed in writing by the Mineral Planning Authority, operations shall only take place in accordance with a scheme of working and restoration for the progressive working and reclamation of worked areas to be submitted to and approved by the Mineral Planning Authority and, unless otherwise agreed in writing by the Mineral Planning Authority, no operations shall commence until this scheme has been approved in writing by the Mineral Planning Authority.
+The scheme shall inter alia specify provisions for: - the method, direction, phasing, duration and area of working and the machinery to be used; - details for marking the boundary of the development and buffers for vegetation, watercourses, archaeological and landscape features; - iii) the sequence of soil stripping, the machinery to be used and the routes to be taken by such machinery (including stripping of soils from the haul route); - iv) removal of overburden, extraction of material, regrading of extracted area, replacement of clay and overburden and infilling, delineating areas to be infilled replacement of soils for restoration and the machinery to be used; - the availability, proposed storage and handling on site of overburden, subsoil and topsoil to be used in the final restoration of each successive phase; - vi) the location, height and proposed management of soil and overburden stockpiles; - vii) details of earth embankments or wooden fencing for screening or noise attenuation; - viii) measures for dealing with and disposing of surface water on the site including watercourses crossing the site during operations following restoration, including the construction of surface ditches, outfalls and soakaways; - ix) details of the proposed haul road to, through and from the site showing method of construction and surfacing and proposals for stripping of soils from the haul route, their proposed storage and replacement - proposed method of processing extracted material, design and location of any plant, and location and size of stockpiles. - xi) the sequence and phasing of infilling and restoration showing clearly their relationship to the working scheme and detailing the type of machinery to be used; - xii) the extent and depth of the proposed tipping and the final pre-settlement and post-settlement levels and configurations proposed for the restored land, to be shown by cross-sectional and contour plans.
+All final settled levels shall be no flatter than 1:60. - xiii) the nature of the filling materials to be used including the nature of material to be used for the final (1.0) metres of cover; - xiv) measures to ensure compaction of fill materials; - xv) the machinery to be used in soil respreading operations, the routes to be taken by such machinery, the measures to be taken to avoid compaction of the soils and the measures for treatment of the relaid soils including ripping, stone-picking, ploughing, harrowing and fertilising;